yendrrek/rosie/README.md

 ## Future improvements

- [x] Load "Fotorama" gallery plug-in only for touchscreens narrower than 1170px.
+ [x] Load Fotorama gallery plug-in only for touchscreens narrower than 1170px.

  [ ] Prepared statements instead of MySQL stored procedures.